 Requirements for the structure of the manuscript

-- The author’s name and surname are written in Latin.
-His position and institutional affiliation are translated into English.
+- The author’s name and surname are written in Latin. their position and institutional affiliation are translated into English.
+12 pt, bold.

 Main part – sample structure:

-- Scientific problem: relevance, practical applicability, theoretical dimensions.
+- Research problem: relevance, practical applicability, theoretical dimensions.

 - Purpose of the study.